 I am a fan of any financial institution that has a mission aside from profit.
 Credit unions fit the mission-focused criteria.

 There are over 100 million credit union members in the United States that belong to the over 5,000 credit unions scattered across the country.
 Altogether, there are 50,000 credit unions around the globe.
-It’s an old but consistent movement that celebrates its global existence in October.
-On the 3rd Thursday in the month of October, credit unions celebrate International Credit Union Day.
+It’s an old but consistent movement that celebrates its global existence during International Credit Union Day.

 Credit unions are financial cooperatives.